-The compensation components for each Named Executive for 2019 are more fully described in the following paragraphs.
+The compensation components for each Named Executive for 2020 are more fully described in the following paragraphs.

 Salary.
 Salary is provided with the objective of paying for the underlying role and responsibility associated with the Named Executive's position, which the Compensation Committee believes allows the Company to attract and retain qualified executives.
 The Named Executives' salaries are set at levels that the Compensation Committee believes are generally competitive with the compensation paid to officers in similar positions at other airlines.
 Salary adjustments are considered annually and influenced by growth of the Company's operations, individual performance, changes in responsibility, changes in cost of living, and other factors.
-Mr. Childs was provided a \$40,000 increase to his base salary for 2019 over his 2018 base salary.
-Mr. Simmons was provided a \$10,000 increase to his base salary for 2019 over his respective 2018 base salary.
-Mr. Steel was provided a \$20,000 increase to his base salary for 2019 over his respective 2018 base salary.
-Mr. Steel was provided a \$20,000 increase to his base salary for 2019 over his respective 2018 base salary.
-Mr. Woodward was provided a \$6,000 increase to his base salary for 2019 over his respective 2018 base salary.
-Mr. Woodward was provided a \$6,000 increase to his base salary for 2019 over his respective 2018 base salary.
-Mr. Woodward was provided a \$6,000 increase to his base salary for 2019 over his respective 2018 base salary.
+The COVID-19 pandemic significantly impacted the airline industry and the Company temporarily reduced the salaries of the Named Executives.
+The Named Executives total compensation was also impacted by compensation restrictions agreed to by the Company under the Payroll Support Program under the CARES Act.
+Mr. Childs incurred a \$80,333 decrease to his base salary for 2020 over his 2019 base salary.
+Mr. Simmons incurred a \$33,177 decrease to his base salary for 2020 over his respective 2019 base salary.
+Mr. Steel incurred a \$25,677 decrease to his base salary for 2020 over his respective 2019 base salary.
+Mr. Woodward incurred a \$4,969 decrease to his base salary for 2020 over his respective 2019 base salary.
+Mr. Wooley incurred a \$1,987 decrease to his base salary for 2020 over his respective 2019 base salary.
+Mr. Thompson incurred a \$25,042 decrease to his base salary for 2020 over his respective 2019 base salary.
 The salaries of the Named Executives are set forth in the Summary Compensation Table immediately following this section.
-The salaries of all Named Executives in 2019 were below the median salary level of similar positions in our peer group.
+The salaries of all Named Executives in 2020 were below the median salary level of similar positions in our peer group.

 Annual Cash Incentive.
 In an effort to encourage achievement of the Company's objectives, an annual performance-based cash incentive plan is maintained for the Named Executives.
 The combination of salary and annual cash incentives is intended to result in a cash compensation package for each Named Executive that, when performance objectives are met, falls within competitive market standards as determined by the Compensation Committee based on its review of the peer group company data, as well as its understanding of other regional and major air carrier executive compensation programs.
-The review of market data in November 2019 showed that the 2019 total cash opportunity of the Named Executives, consisting of salary plus target cash incentive, and was below the median for all Named Executives when compared to the peer group competitive market data.
+The review of market data in November 2020 showed that the 2020 total cash opportunity of the Named Executives, consisting of salary plus target cash incentive, was below the median for all Named Executives when compared to the peer group competitive market data.